 The computer employs hot keys or key combinations to access most of the computer's controls like screen brightness, volume output and the BIOS Utility.

-To activate a keyboard hot key, press and hold the Fn key before pressing the other key(s) in the hot key combination.
+To activate hot keys, press and hold the Fn key before pressing the other key in the hot key combination.